 - 12. Prince George's Country Tree Canopy Coverage Ordinance: Subtitle 25, Division 3, the Tree Canopy Coverage Ordinance, requires a minimum percentage of tree canopy coverage (TCC) on projects that require a grading or building permit for more than 5,000 square feet of disturbance.
 Properties applying the prior R-S Zone are required to provide a minimum of 15 percent of the gross tract area in TCC.
 Conformance with the requirements of the Tree Canopy Coverage Ordinance will be evaluated when a full-scale SDP is submitted for consideration. - 13.
 Referral Comments: The subject application was referred to the concerned agencies and divisions.
 The referral comments are summarized as follows, and are incorporated herein by reference: - a.
-Community Planning-The Planning Board has reviewed and adopts the memorandum dated February 20, 2024 (Calomese to Lockhart), the Community Planning Division noted that the applicable master plan is the 2013 Approved Subregion 6 Master Plan and Sectional Map Amendment (master plan).
+Community Planning-In a memorandum dated February 20, 2024 (Calomese to Lockhart), incorporated herein by reference, the Community Planning Division noted that the applicable master plan is the 2013 Approved Subregion 6 Master Plan and Sectional Map Amendment (master plan).
 Master plan conformance was determined with the approval of Basic Plan A-10059.
-The residential development consists of 1,106 dwelling units with a mix of housing types.
-The approved use conforms with the master plan's recommended land use. - b.
-Transportation Planning-The Planning Board has reviewed and adopts the memorandum dated May 8, 2024 (Ryan to Lockhart).
-Transportation staff provided an analysis of previous conditions of approval that have been incorporated in the findings above.
+The proposed residential development consists of 1,106 dwelling units with a mix of housing types.
+The proposed use conforms with the master plan's recommended land use. - b.
+Transportation Planning-In a memorandum dated May 8, 2024 (Ryan to Lockhart), incorporated herein by reference, Transportation staff provided an analysis of previous conditions of approval that have been incorporated in the findings above.
 The memorandum noted that the subject property fronts along McKendree Road (MC-502) to its north.
 This portion of McKendree Road falls within the 2009 Approved Countywide Master Plan of Transportation, which recommends this portion of McKendree Road as a four-lane master plan collector roadway, with 100 feet of right-of-way.
 At the time of PPS for the subject property, the applicant will be required to dedicate right-of-way for the portion that fronts the site.
-The planned right-of-way for these facilities will incorporate the design and construction of the shared-use path along the site's frontage, as recommended.
+The planned right-of-way for these facilities will incorporate the designand construction of the shared-use path along the site's frontage, as recommended.
 In addition, the following comments were offered: